Teaching Models to Teach Themselves: Reasoning at the Edge of Learnability: Method

 \section{Method}

-Can a pretrained LLM leverage latent knowledge to generate synthetic question-answer pairs for problems it cannot solve?
-And in particular, can this be achieved in domains with sparse, binary rewards lacking automatic question verification?
-To explore this, we introduce \algoname: a meta-RL framework designed to surface such pedagogical signals.
+Can a pretrained LLM leverage latent knowledge to generate question-answer pairs for problems it cannot solve?
+And can this be achieved in domains with sparse, binary rewards lacking automatic question verification?
+To explore this, we introduce \algoname: an asymmetric self-play framework that uses meta-RL to surface such pedagogical signals.
 Critically, \algoname grounds the teacher reward in measured student progress rather than intrinsic proxy rewards.
 If the model can generate useful stepping stones despite being unable to solve the original problems, this would suggest that the latent knowledge exists, and is extractable without human curation.